 You can circle the island either clockwise or counterclockwise.
 While both approaches have their advantages, I prefer the clockwise route — which begins with more modest scenery before crescendoing into the most glorious stretches.

-Demand outstrips supply, so it’s smart to plan your route in advance and book your accommodations around the Ring well ahead — especially in the summer.
+Demand outstrips supply, so it’s smart to plan your route in advance and book your accommodations around the Ring well ahead — especially in peak season (mid-June-mid-September).
 Certain areas — such as Lake Mývatn and glacier country in the Southeast — have an especially limited number of beds.

 Try to break up the drive with overnights spaced about five hours apart.
 On a quicker loop, plan on several one-nighters in a row.
 Zipping around the Ring from Reykjavík, I’d overnight in the Skagafjörður area; near Lake Mývatn; along the Eastfjords (ideally in Seyðisfjörður); somewhere in the Southeast (in Höfn, near the Glacier Lagoons, or near Skaftafell National Park); and along the South Coast, somewhere between Vík and Hvolsvöllur.
 That’s a speedy-but-satisfying six-day, five-night express plan.

 With a little more time, I’d definitely add a night to Mývatn, and consider additional nights on the South Coast (freeing you up to linger there, or for a side-trip to the Westman Islands) and in the Southeast (if you want more time for glaciers and hiking).
 Akureyri (Iceland’s “second city,” near Mývatn) and Borgarnes (in West Iceland, on the way up north from Reykjavík) are also worth considering for additional overnights.